LaDoom/Pathfinder-Notes/Pathfinder/Campaign Notes/Sessions/Session 3/Session 3 Note.md

 1D6

 1 - an abandoned boat wrecked on some rocks, with deep gashes along the hull of the ship.
-(Investigation finds bite marks) A long detour will dig up an oil of weightlessness in a floating satchel and 8Gp. most of the ship has been ransacked.
+(Investigation finds bite marks) A long detour will dig up an oil of weightlessness in a floating satchel and 8Gp. most of the ship has been ransacked. - Happend

 2 - A Kenku and a female human kid cling from a wooden plank floating in the sea.
 They have no recollection of how they ended up like that, but can at least recall their names: the girl is called Sophie, while she says the Kenku is called Boomer.